MTR: Fares and tickets

+Starting 24 August 2024, passengers can use Visa, Mastercard or UnionPay contactless credit/debit cards to pay MTR fares.
+China T-Union cards were added in March 2025.
+This option is only available at light blue fare gates, and the Airport Express will not support these payments until 2026.

 Octopus cards

 The Octopus card is a reusable contactless stored value smart card for making electronic payments in online or offline systems in Hong Kong developed by Australian company ERG Group.

 Launched in September 1997 to collect fares for the territory's mass transit system, the Octopus card system became the world's second contactless smart card system, after the Korean Upass, and has since grown into a widely used payment system for all public transport in Hong Kong.
-Octopus's success has led to the development of the Navigo card in Paris, the Oyster Card in London, the Opal card in New South Wales, NETS FlashPay, EZ-Link in Singapore, and other similar systems.
+Octopus's success has led to the development of the Navigo card in Paris, the Oyster card in London, the Opal card in New South Wales, NETS FlashPay, EZ-Link in Singapore, and other similar systems.

 The Octopus card has also evolved for use as payment in many retail shops in Hong Kong, including convenience stores, supermarkets, and fast-food restaurants.
 Other common Octopus payment applications include parking meters, car parks, petrol stations, vending machines, fee payment at public libraries and swimming pools, and more.
 The cards are also used for non-payment purposes, such as school attendance and access control for office buildings and housing estates.